 By Arthur H. Gunther III

 The writer is a retired newspaperman.
-This essay is adapted from an earlier version.
+This story is adapted from an earlier piece.